 I make it a point to work for 45 – 50 minutes straight and take a break for 10 – 15 minutes.
 Regular breaks help me refuel my creative juice.
 I also noticed that if I work for longer hours without any break, the quality of work dwindles.
 I also come up with the best ideas after a good solid break.

 (12) Indulge Yourself

 How do you plan to enjoy your break after a long day or gruesome week of work?
 Give yourself a chance to truly replenish your creative juices through what I call “happiness immersion.”
-That immersion might be in the form of going to the spa, a movie or TV series marathon, or simply doing what you’ve always wanted to do for a long time.
+That immersion might be in the form of going to a spa, watching a movie or TV series, or simply doing what you’ve always wanted to do for a long time.

 Travel can really do wonders to your personal development.
 Going somewhere you’ve never been to before, meeting new people, experiencing a different culture, and trying new things can definitely improve your sense of creativity.

 IN A NUTSHELL

 It’s all about immersing yourself to enriching knowledge and experiences that will give you a great boost in creativity.
 Being creative increases the value of your work, and ultimately gives value to you as a person and professional.